 - Not medically necessary;

 - Not delivered in the most appropriate setting; or

 - Is custodial in nature.

 - HINN 10, also known as the Notice of Hospital Requested Review (HRR), should be issued by hospitals to beneficiaries in Original Medicare whenever a hospital requests QIO review of a discharge decision without physician concurrence.

-- HINN 11, which is used for noncovered items or services provided during an otherwise covered stay, and its instructions have not yet been incorporated into Chapter 30 of the Online Claims Processing Manual.
+- HINN 11, which is used for noncovered items or services provided during an otherwise covered stay.

 - HINN 12 should be used in association with the Hospital Discharge Appeal Notices to inform beneficiaries of their potential liability for a noncovered continued stay.

-- The Preadmission/Admission HINN, used prior to an entirely noncovered stay, is also known as HINN 1 and replaces HINNs 1 and 9.
+- The Preadmission/Admission HINN, used prior to an entirely noncovered stay, is also known as HINN 1.

 To download the HINNs and instructions, please click on the appropriate link below.